gpatsakis/academic-kickstart/content/home/awards.md

 +++
 * Outstanding Graduate Student Instructor Award 2018, for "outstanding work in the teaching of undergraduates" in IEOR 166, UC Berkeley, Spring 2017  ({{% staticref "img/Outstanding.jpg" "newtab" %}}JPG{{% /staticref %}})
-* IEOR Faculty Fellowship Award 2017, UC Berkeley, the "highest graduate student award in the department of Industrial Engineering & Operations Research" ({{% staticref "img/IEORFaculty.jpg" "newtab" %}}JPG{{% /staticref %}})
+* IEOR Faculty Fellowship Award 2017, UC Berkeley.
+"The IEOR Faculty Fellowship is the highest graduate student award in the department.
+This award is given each year to recognize one student for their overall academic excellence and leadership." ({{% staticref "img/IEORFaculty.jpg" "newtab" %}}JPG{{% /staticref %}})
 * Onassis Foundation Doctoral Fellowship
 * Chrysovergeio Award 2013 (ranked 1st among the 343 Electrical and Computer Engineering graduates at NTUA in 2013)
 * Kontaxis Award and Honorary Plate ({{% staticref "img/Kontaxis.jpg" "newtab" %}}JPG{{% /staticref %}})